layer5io/sistent/packages/components/src/custom/Helpers/readme.md

 3. **ImageUrlValidator**: A custom React hook for validating image URLs.

    - **File**: `ImageUrlValidator`
-   - **Usage**: Provides the `useImageUrlValidator` hook, which allows you to validate image URLs.
+   - **Usage**: Provides the `validateImageUrl` hook, which allows you to validate image URLs.
-   - **Returns**: function that accepts an image URL and a dispatch function, and returns a Promise<boolean> indicating whether the image is valid or not.
+   - **Returns**: An object containing the validation state and a function for updating the validation state.